tidepool-org/tidepool-org.github.io/_docs/data-model/v1/upload.md

 Integrated devices or multifunction devices should use multiple tags as appropriate.
 For example, the Animas Vibe combo insulin delivery and CGM system would have tags `insulin-pump` and `cgm`.
 For devices that do not fit in these categories, please contact Tidepool so we can standardize on a good tag.

-### deviceManufacturer
+### deviceManufacturers

-This is the name of the device manufacturer.
+This is the name or names of the device manufacturer(s), as an array.
+It may be more than one for devices that are joint projects of multiple organizations; again, the Animas Vibe would have `["Animas", "Dexcom"]` here.
 We are trying to standardize this field, so please use exactly the following names:

     Abbott
+    Animas
     Asante
     Dexcom
     Insulet